 FAQ Crowdpear Review

-Crowdpear is a Lithuanian-based crowdfunding platform where investors can invest in mortgage-backed real estate loans from Lithuania and earn an average return of 10.6%.
+Crowdpear is a Lithuanian-based crowdfunding platform where investors can invest in mortgage-backed real estate loans from Lithuania and earn a return of up to 14%.

 Crowdpear has three shareholders, whose shares are divided as follows: Vytautas Stražnickas (50%), Vytautas Olšauskas (25%) and Ivan Butov (25%).